ahmed-hm/auth-svc/README.md

 ## Environment Variables

-The application uses environment variables to configure the database connection and various other settings.
+The application uses environment variables to configure the datastores connections and various other settings.
 You need to create a `.env` file in the root directory of the project and copy the contents of the `.env.example` file into it.
 You can then change the values of the variables to suit your needs.

 ## Running the app